EarthObservationSimulator/orbitpy/docs/module_propagator.rst

 ^^^^^^^^^^^^^

 Module providing classes and functions to handle orbit propagation.
-Factory method pattern is used for initializing the propagator object (please see :ref:`constellation_module` for details).
+Factory method pattern is used for initializing the propagator object (please see :ref:`module_constellation` for details).
 The module provides for an J2 analytical propagator class (model) which has been validated with the STK J2 analytical propagator.
 Users may additionally define their own propagator classes adherent to the same interface functions (``from_dict(.)``, ``to_dict(.)``, ``execute(.)``, ``__eq__(.)``) as in the in-built propagator class.